-- A. Deductive Alternate No. 1: Deduct Lab 119 and Lab 122 and associated spaces in their entirety.
+- A. Deductive Alternate No. 1: Deduct Livestock area and associated spaces in their entirety.
 Deduct all Mechanical and Electrical systems serving those spaces.
-Provide an expandable end wall at the southern face of Lab 117, which shall be the new deducted finished end wall of the south wing.
-Refer to drawings for further information. - B. Deductive Alternate No. 2: Provide deduct to replace light fixtures N1 in corridor 124 & 111 with light fixtures H1. - C. Deductive Alternate No. 3: Deduct clerestory walls, structure, roof, and windows from PEMB over classroom area corridor.
-Finish the roof and structure as typical with continuous ridge. - D. Deductive Alternate No. 4: Deduct Parking Lot & Driveways South of Line shown in Civil sheets.
-Grading & Storm Drainage to Remain as shown.
+Provide an expandable end wall at the southern face of Auditorium for future addition, which shall be the new deducted finished end wall of the south wing. - B. Deductive Alternate No. 2: Deduct Greenhouse area and associate equipment in their entirety.